Battery Bank Sizing Calculator

 Can I mix old and new batteries?

-Don't.
+Avoid it.
 A bank performs at the level of its weakest cell.
-Adding a fresh battery to an aged pack forces the new one to age prematurely while the old ones get overworked — total bank life typically drops 30–50%.
+Adding a fresh battery to an aged pack forces the new one to age prematurely while the old ones get overworked.
+Total bank life typically drops 30–50%.

 If one battery in a series string fails, the practical call is usually to replace the whole bank.
 If you have parallel strings, you can sometimes pull a bad string and run on the remaining matched units while you decide.